dtoolz/job-portal/README.md

 - [See Live Demo](https://standardjobportal.site).

-This is a standard job portal web application built with bootstrap 5, jquery, laravel mvc and mysql.
+<p>This is a standard job portal web application built with bootstrap 5, jquery, laravel mvc and mysql.</p>
-This job portal web application consists of three types users:- the candidates, the companies and the admin.
+<p>This job portal web application consists of three types users:- the candidates, the companies and the admin.</p>
-Features includes stripe and paypal payment integration, authentication, dynamic contents from the admin panel and so much more, other features on the job portal are listed below.
+<p>Features includes stripe and paypal payment integration, authentication, dynamic contents from the admin panel and so much more, other features on the job portal are listed below.</p>

 <p align="center"><img src="https://dailywebflow.tech/img/jp1.JPG" width="800" alt="job portal"></p>